 Nona McDuff (Co-optee)

-Nona McDuff is the Pro Vice-Chancellor, Students and Teaching at Solent University, Southampton.
+Nona McDuff is the Pro Vice-Chancellor, Student Experience at London Metropolitan University.
 She was awarded an OBE for her services to higher education and is a National Teaching Fellow and a Principal Fellow of the Higher Education Academy.
 Throughout her career in both further and higher education, Nona has been driven by her commitment to equality, diversity and inclusion in her teaching, leadership and research.
 She is passionate about widening access and is dedicated to ensuring inclusion in higher education is recognised as an essential measure of quality in teaching and professional services.
 Nona is currently a member of the British Council’s Education Advisory Group and the Widening Participation Adviser to the National Saturday Club.
 She has been a panel member of the Teaching Excellence Framework, a member of the UUK’s Racial Harassment Advisory Group and a member of the ministerial Social Mobility Advisory Group which has prioritised the challenges and barriers students face in Higher Education.
 As the chair of the Higher Education Race Action Group (HERAG) with over 400 members.
 Nona was invited to address the All Party Parliamentary Group on Higher Education on diversity in academia where she challenged the ministers to take active steps to promote social justice through education.
 Nona’s work on the BAME awarding gap and the Inclusive Curriculum Framework gained sector recognition, was awarded the Guardian Teaching Excellence prize (2017) and has been disseminated across five other institutions as part of the Office for Students’ catalyst programme on student success.
 Nona’s research interests include inclusive curricula and differential attainment and she is regularly invited to speak on disability and widening participation nationally and internationally.